 Slater, who was the first black man named to the Arkansas State Highway

 Commission and the first black Secretary of Transportation for the

 United States Department of Transportation.
 Debbye Turner, a Jonesboro

-native, is a former Miss America and only the third black to ever hold
+native, is a former Miss America and only the third black woman to ever hold

 But there's a deeper African-American history in Arkansas.
 While you

-may not know the name John Johnson, you know his work.
+may not know the name John Johnson, you know his unique work.
 This Arkansas

 native is the publisher of Ebony and Jet magazines, two of the most